 But for those who love raw emotion, drama and awe, it has to be Beethoven.
 While Bach brought together and perfected all the musical traditions of his day, Beethoven was the revolutionary who broke the rules, constantly creating something new.
 Beethoven saw himself as an artist apart from other men.
 ‘There are and there will be thousands of princes,’ he once said.
 ‘There is only one Beethoven.’
 He devoted his entire life to his art, living in squalor, never marrying, and progressively unable to hear his own music after he started to go deaf at the age of 28.
 It is almost impossible to imagine a world without Beethoven’s Moonlight Sonata, his Fifth Symphony or the Emperor Concerto.
 And Beethoven’s creative influence was immense: without him there could have been no Brahms, Wagner, Bruckner, Stravinsky, Schoenberg and the modernists.

-To help you decide who should be hailed as the greater composer, Isserlis and Lebrecht will be illustrating their arguments with live cello and piano performance.
-Join us on April 26 2023 at Cadogan Hall for this unmissable event.
+To help you decide who should be hailed as the greater composer, Isserlis and Lebrecht illustrated their arguments with live cello and piano performance.

 ‘An incredibly fascinating personal search for Beethoven’s personality, his legacies and relevance.
 Lots of details and facts were new to me; many of the chapters provoked me to think even further, beyond the music and philosophy of this titan.’ –Vasily Petrenko, Music Director of the Royal Philharmonic Orchestra